bolmen/bdmesg2/README.md

 # bdmesg2
 Little app to view and compare Clover boot-logs.

 Shows the latest Clover boot-log and stores it for later comparison.
+If you start the app after the next reboot a new log will be retrieved and stored, and so on...

-The app makes it easy to compare the current log with older logs and track changes while optmimising the hack.
+The current log can be compared side-by-side with previous logs to track changes wich can simplify optimising and trying different bios or Clover settings.